abhijeetGithu/whatsapp-chat-analysis-ML/README.md

 ## Contributing and License
   Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to open a pull request.-ML This project is licensed under the MIT License.
+## Acknowledgements
+ This project was inspired by the desire to uncover insights from everyday conversations.
+It utilizes tools and techniques from the field of NLP and machine learning to make sense of textual data